 - Minimum Registration: The candidate must be registered for a minimum of one (1) credit hour of dissertation research in the academic term the student intends to defend the dissertation and graduate.

 - Pre-Defense Committee Meeting: Each member of the graduate committee must be given a minimum of fifteen (15) business days prior to the defense date to read and review the dissertation.
 At least one (1) week prior to the examination, the committee will meet briefly to determine if the dissertation is ready for defense.
-This meeting can occur face-to-face or through electronic communication.
+This meeting can occur face-to-face or through electronic communication or telephone.

 - If there is one negative vote, the student's adviser and the Graduate Dean may elect to proceed with the Defense.

-- If there are two or more negative votes, the defense will be indefinitely postponed.
+- If there are two or more negative votes, the defense will be postponed indefinitely.